opsi-org/opsi-webgui/README.md

   alias opsiconfdcontainer="docker exec -u root $(docker ps --format "{{.Names}}" | grep gui | grep server | grep opsi)"
   ```
 - Accept certificate of opsiconfd: `https://localhost:4447/admin`

+### Contributing

+For information on how to contribute to this project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.